GeorgeClensy/Escape-Launcher/READMEV2.2.md

 Join our discord!
 [Click Here!](https://discord.gg/9u5eVTFsyS)

-Escape is a minimalist android launcher for android.
-It has a modern, simple and customizable design with a list of apps on the home screen and optional clock with widgets coming soon, support for material ui colour schemes and features such as hidden apps.
+Escape is a minimalist home screen launcher replacement for android.
+It simple and customizable design with a list of apps on the home screen and features like an optional clock with and widgets various other things, support for material ui colour schemes (Android 12+) and features such as hidden apps.
+It is also one of the ONLY launchers to support Android 15's private space.

 <br>